panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 I like React because its syntax is JavaScript, except when you write JSX.

-JSX comments syntax is `{/* Comment */}`.
-To me, this syntax is probably too verbose.
+When it comes to writing comments to support your code, React offers the syntax `{/* Comment */}`.
+To me, this syntax is a bit verbose.

-Let's discuss the regular JSX comments syntax, but also 2 more readable and shorter ways to write comments in React components.
+In this post you'll read about the regular JSX comments syntax, and, importantly, 2 additional shorter ways to write comments in React components.

 ## 1. Regular JSX comments

-The regular way to write comments in JSX, also suggested by React documentation, is using the following syntax:
+The regular way to write comments in JSX is using the following syntax:

 ```jsx
 function MyComponent() {